 Learn which factors have the largest impact on life insurance premiums, along with ways to potentially lower your life insurance costs.

-As a result of this practice, expect to pay more if your policy has a higher chance of actually paying out or if the payout is relatively large.
+So, expect to pay more if your policy has a higher chance of actually paying out or if the payout is relatively large.
 Here are some of the most common elements that insurers look at when determining your premium rate:

 Because of this correlation, your age will be the biggest factor in calculating your insurance premiums.
 CNN Money estimates that a 35-year-old will pay around 27 percent higher premiums than a 25-year-old.